fhebert-perkins/homework/README.md

 Please submit your code for Questions 2, 4, 5 and 6.
 Question 7 is optional.
 Due 3/21/2016 12:40pm
 # How to use git
+We have created an organization called "15-16bayCS2", and a repository within that organization called "homework".
+The homework respository has several "branches", one called "master" and one for each student.
+If you haven't already, ask a git-maven to create a branch of master called [yourname].
+Open a bash terminal on your laptop, navigate to your Documents directory and execute the following commands to create a local version of your branch on your laptop:
 ```
 git clone https://github.com/15-16bayCS2/homework.git
 cd homework